cakephp/phinx/docs/migrations.rst

 Tables can be dropped quite easily using the ``dropTable()`` method.
 It is a good idea to recreate the table again in the ``down()`` method.

+Note that like pther methods in the ``Table` class, ``dropTable`` also needs ``save()`` to be called at the end in order to be executed.
+This allows phinx to intelligently plan migrations when more than one table is involved.

 .. code-block:: php

         <?php